 For as complicated as Michigan driver’s license restoration and clearance appeals are, the main thing you must do is prove that you have given up drinking for good.

-Even if the person really isn’t any kind of “big drinker,” his or her DUI record has established he or she has at least some kind of risky relationship to alcohol.
+Even if the person really isn’t a “big drinker,” his or her DUI record has established he or she has at least some kind of risky relationship to alcohol.